the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 - Staying up-to-date with fast-moving RSE topics.
 - Understanding the difficulties of students [@Cereceda2020; @Williams2019].
 - Carpentries retrospective [@Wilson2016a].
-- Lack of 'Train the Trainer' workshops make self-improvement difficult.
+- Lack of 'Train the Trainer' opportunities makes self-improvement difficult.
-- Attribution of teaching as upskilling that counts as a professional qualification.
+- Get teaching effort attributed as upskilling that counts as a professional qualification.

 #### What mindset makes up a good teacher
 Irrespective of where people come from they need to have the proper mindset to properly foster RSEs-to-be.